nogw/nogw.github.io/posts/articles/how_to_apiwithlog.md

 By default, apiWithLog logs only basic information, such as request and response headers and status codes.
 However, you can customize the logging behavior by setting environment variables.
 Here are the available options:

 * DEBUG: When the `DEBUG` environment variable is set to "true", apiWithLog logs all available information for API calls, including request and response bodies, headers, elapsed time, and more.
-* WRITE_MOCK: If you set the `WRITE_MOCK` environment variable to "true", saves the request data to a file that can be used for mocking.
-This can be useful when you want to test your code without making actual API calls.
+* WRITE_MOCK: : If you set the `WRITE_MOCK` environment variable to "true", apiWithLog will save the request data to a file that can be used for mocking.
+This feature can be useful when you want to test your code without making actual API calls.
 You can then use the saved data to simulate responses to future requests.
 * USE_MOCK: When the `USE_MOCK` environment variable is set to "true", apiWithLog will reply to requests with the saved mock data instead of making a real API call.
 This can be useful when you want to test your code without depending on external APIs.

 ## Conclusion